rueckstiess/rueckstiess.github.io/_drafts/2014-04-14-lesson-1-throw-catch.markdown

 Now for the interesting part:

-1. Take a ball in your left hand and throw it so it just touches point R and then drops into your right hand[^1], as shown in pictures a) and b)
+1. Take a ball in your left hand and throw it so it just touches point R and then drops into your right hand, as shown in pictures a) and b)
 2. Throw the ball back so it just touches point L and falls into your left hand again, as in c) and d)

 Then repeat: throw, catch, re-throw.